-The most beautiful terrain in Iran: Kahlaleh (So I think) Updating post… Some photos from my time in Kahlaleh, Golestan: it’s a desolate region of some of the most beautiful landscapes and ancient history of Iran.
-Remnants of Zoroastrian architecture rests nearby; an ancient shrine named for the prophet Khaled sits atop a mountain (which… Continue reading The most beautiful terrain in Iran: Kahlaleh
+The most beautiful terrain in Iran: Kahlaleh By Antonia Mosqueda Some photos from my time in Kahlaleh, Golestan: it’s a desolate region of some of the most beautiful landscapes and ancient history of Iran.
+Remnants of Zoroastrian architecture rests nearby; an ancient shrine named for the prophet Khaled sits atop a mountain (which we climbed);… Continue reading The most beautiful terrain in Iran: Kahlaleh

-updating… I do have a mission in Iran, for those that do not know or only like to assume to know.
+I do have a mission in Iran, for those that do not know or only like to assume to know.
 In fact, I have a few goals while I’m here: I keep busy on all of them.
-One goal of mine is to see Iran’s ‘Economy of Resistance’ grow stronger, developing and expanding as… Continue reading Iran’s Incredible Medical Advancments
+One goal of mine is to see Iran’s ‘Economy of Resistance’ grow stronger, developing and expanding as much… Continue reading Iran’s Incredible Medical Advancements: by Antonia Mosqueda

 This time of year in Iran there is a saying, due to the incredibly fluctuating weather, and that is “Winter and Spring are fighting (جنگ بین زمستان و بهار )”–so my husband tells me.
-Winter is on its way out, taking with it all the snow and cold; Nowruz, the Iranian New Year, which invites… Continue reading Iran: As Winter Combats Spring, Exhibitions are all the Hype
+Winter is on its way out, taking with it all the snow and cold; Nowruz, the Iranian New Year, which invites… Continue reading As Winter Combats Spring, Exhibitions are all the Hype: by Antonia Mosqueda

-Before such artists like Leonardo DaVinci applied mathematics, particularly the Golden Ratio or Divine Ratio, to create several masterpieces, and before the construction of Taj Mahal also known for its symmetrical Phi qualities, there lived Persian Islamic scientists or Hakeem (those with broad knowledge in many academic fields) like that of Ziyarid Amir Shams ol-Ma’āli… Continue reading The Golden Ratio and Gonbad-e Qabus
+Before such artists like Leonardo DaVinci applied mathematics, particularly the Golden Ratio or Divine Ratio, to create several masterpieces, and before the construction of Taj Mahal also known for its symmetrical Phi qualities, there lived Persian Islamic scientists or Hakeem (those with broad knowledge in many academic fields) like that of Ziyarid Amir Shams ol-Ma’āli… Continue reading The Golden Ratio and Gonbad-e Qabus: by Antonia Mosqueda

 Last week (when the western media claimed things were so crazy in Iran) Mohsen and I visited with some shop and restaurant owners for several reasons: one, of course, to give them business (an economy does not thrive w/o supporting local businesses); secondly, to ask them how business was actually going; next, to talk about… Continue reading Western Media Exaggerates Rise of overall Food prices in Iran